hsoft/musicbox/README.md

 ## Status

 This is my first real electronics project and I've finally got to the point where I'm happy about the cleanliness of my prototype, so I'm immortalizing it in this repo.
-For now, there's only the source code and I haven't implemented the rotary switch part yet, but schematics and assembly instructions/photos are coming.
+For now, it lacks assembly instructions/photos and I haven't actually implemented the rotary switch part yet, but it's coming.

 ## Build